OmniSharp/omnisharp-emacs/README.md

 If you haven't updated your server copy since that, you must upgrade.

 ## Project maturity
+- Currently lacks a maintainer.
+See https://github.com/OmniSharp/omnisharp-emacs/issues/265
-Lacks a better UI and a good default configuration.
+- Lacks a better UI and a good default configuration.

 ## Features